How to Sauté Spinach

-Sautéing spinach is dead easy.
-You are simply wilting the spinach in a hot pan until it’s cooked the way that you like it.
+Sautéed spinach is one of the easiest and most nutritious side dishes around.
+You simply wilt fresh spinach in a hot pan with a bit of oil or butter, or a combo, until it’s cooked to the softness that you like it.
 You can stick with just salt and pepper for seasonings or add other spices and fresh herbs as you like.
-It’s a perfect simple side dish and SO versatile.
 And the garlic is key — nothing goes better with cooked spinach than garlic.
 Also, see Creamed Spinach if you’re looking to step it up a notch!

 This simple sautéed garlic spinach recipe only takes a few minutes to make, and it goes well with almost anything.
-It can be a great counterpart to a creamy Fettucine Alfredo or a rich Chicken Cacciatore, or served on the side of a simple piece of baked salmon for a very healthy dinner.
+It can be a great counterpart to a creamy Fettucine Alfredo or a rich Chicken Cacciatore or served on the side of a simple piece of baked salmon or baked chicken thighs for a very healthy dinner.

-- Unsalted butter or olive oil – I like to use a combination of the two so you get the creaminess of the butter as well as the fragrance of the olive oil.
+- Unsalted butter or olive oil – I like to use a combination of the two so you get the flavors of both butter and olive oil.

 How Much Cooked Spinach Does Raw Spinach Make?